 Reduce the odds that serious franchisee leads will disqualify your brand from consideration by

 brand on the Internet.
-It’s your best, your first, and often last opportunity to make an initial
+It’s your first, best and often last opportunity to make an initial

-You’re likely investing larger and larger budgets to generate leads from many different channels, including online advertising, social media, portals, radio, public relations, regional and national events, referrals and brokers to name just some.
+You’re likely investing larger and larger budgets to generate leads from many different channels, including online advertising, social media, portals, radio, public relations, regional and national events, referrals and brokers, to name just some.
 So much of your attention goes into creating that first spark of interest, crafting that great ad or message or video designed to get a form filled.
 And rightly so.
-But where are you sending them?

 But, what experience are you delivering next?